IBsolvX/IB/README.md

 Whether you're an individual or a business, IBsolv is here to assist you in finding innovative solutions to your challenges.
 Our services aim to address your specific needs and requirements.

 ## Get in Touch
 Explore our GitHub repositories to discover our solved projects and benefit from our solutions.
-For inquiries or collaborations, feel free to reach out to us [here](ib.solvx@gmail.com).

 We look forward to partnering with you on your journey to success!